trento-project/docs/guides/manual-installation.md

 host   trento,trento_event_store  trento_user   0.0.0.0/0   md5
 ```

-> Note: The `pg_hba.conf` file works in an sequential fashion.
+> **Note:** The `pg_hba.conf` file works in a sequential fashion.
 This means, that the rules positioned on the top have preference over the ones coming next.
 This examples shows a pretty permissive address range, so in order to work, they entries must be written in the top of the `host` entries.
 Find additional information in the [pg_hba.conf](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) documentation.

 **Step 3:** Allow PostgreSQL to bind on all network